 Why do we celebrate Easter?

-Easter Sunday is regarded as the foundation of Christian faith, as it marks the day of Jesus Christ’s resurrection after his crucifixion.
+Easter Sunday is the foundation of the Christian faith, marking the day of Jesus Christ’s resurrection after his crucifixion.

-In around 30 A.D, Roman Emperor Pontius Pilate sentenced Jesus Christ to death, after having him arrested by his troops for alleging to be the “Son of God”.
-After his death, he was buried in a tomb that was closed off with a big rock.
-It is said that three days after his burial, Jesus' followers found the tomb open upon visiting it, and Jesus' body was missing.
+In around 30 AD, Roman Emperor Pontius Pilate sentenced Jesus Christ to death, after having him arrested by his troops for claiming to be the “Son of God”.
+After his death, he was buried in a tomb that was closed off by a big rock.
+It is said that three days after his burial of him, Jesus' followers found the tomb open upon visiting it, and Jesus' body was missing.
 During this period, Jesus Christ appeared to many of his followers, before ascending to heaven to be with his father.

 In the Bible, it is written that believers who celebrate the events of Easter and have faith in Jesus' resurrection will also have eternal life.
-Thus why Easter Sunday became a popular celebration with the Christian religion.
+This is why Easter Sunday became a popular celebration in the Christian religion.

 When did Easter celebrations start?

 Initially, Easter's date was determined by the day of the Jewish Passover, as Jesus had his Passover feast the day before his crucifixion.
-As such, Christians originally waited for the date of the Jewish Passover to be established, and hold Easter celebrations three days after that.
+As such, Christians originally waited for the date of the Jewish Passover to be established and held Easter celebrations three days after that.